-Edinburgh has 12 annual festivals, not to mention all the little independent ones too.
+Edinburgh has 11 annual festivals, not to mention all the little independent ones too.
 August has the most festivals at one time, so it’s a really popular time to visit, as well as New Year when Hogmanay happens.
-The first festival of the year is the Edinburgh International Science Festival, which has some really fun different events to experience.
+However, the first festival of the year is the Edinburgh International Science Festival, held in spring!
+It has some really fun and different events to experience.

-This year I finally went along to the Science Festival and I’d definitely recommend it as an add on to any Edinburgh adventures in spring.
-It’s an especially good festivals for kids and if it’s during the Easter holidays then it’s a great time to come to Edinburgh with them!
+If you’re in Edinburgh in spring then I’d definitely recommend it as an add-on to any itinerary.
+It’s an especially good festival for families and if it’s during the Easter holidays then it’s a great time to come to Edinburgh with children!

 May is Whisky month

 May is Whisky month in Scotland, so what better time to come to Edinburgh and have a dram!
-There’s distilleries all over Scotland, but if you’re in Edinburgh I recommend a visit to the Scotch Whisky Experience.
+It’s a great time to visit Edinburgh anyway, but adding in a whisky tasting is one of the best things to do in May.
+There are distilleries all over Scotland, but if you’re in Edinburgh I recommend a visit to the Scotch Whisky Experience.
 I took their Masterclass last year and learnt so much about whisky, and how to identify what I actually like.
 If you think you don’t like it, maybe you just haven’t found the right one yet!

 Visit the Royal Botanic Gardens for spring blooms

-The Royal Botanic Gardens in Edinburgh are out of the city centre, so sometimes visitors don’t venture there for a visit, but if you want to get out and see something different then spring is a beautiful time to visit.
+The Royal Botanic Gardens in Edinburgh are just north of the city centre, so sometimes visitors to the city don’t venture out there to visit.
+But if you want to see something off the usual tourist path in Edinburgh then spring is a beautiful time to visit.
 There are new blooms everywhere, and it’s a great place to take a picnic to explore with children.

 Enjoy the Beltane Fire Festival

-Beltane was a celebration to herald the return of the summer, and at the Beltane Fire Festival in Edinburgh you can witness and join in celebration that stretch back to the Iron Age.
-The Edinburgh festival is the largest in the world of this kind, and involves everything from drums to fire shows.
-2017 is the 30th year of the festival!
+Beltane was a celebration to herald the return of the summer, and at the Beltane Fire Festival in Edinburgh you can witness and join in the celebration that stretches back to the Iron Age.
+The Edinburgh festival is the largest in the world of this kind and involves everything from drums to fire shows.

 Walk along the Water of Leith and Dean Village